 Trump wants to address homelessness by working with states to ban street camping

-President-elect Donald Trump has said he will overhaul the way the country manages homelessness.
-That's right as the number of homeless people across the U.S. has reached its highest point since records have been kept.
-NPR's Jennifer Ludden reports that Trump's proposal could shift how billions of dollars in federal funding are spent.
+President-elect Trump wants to overhaul how the country manages homelessness.
+An annual account last week finds the number of people without housing jumped to a record high - more than three-quarters of a million people.
+Trump's proposals could shift how billions of dollars in federal funding are spent to help them.
+NPR's Jennifer Ludden reports.

 JENNIFER LUDDEN, BYLINE: For years, Trump has blamed Democrats for failing to crack down on homeless encampments.
 In a campaign video, he said once-great cities have become unlivable nightmares.